A-safarji/Time-series-deep-learning/README.md

 Developing Stacked LSTM, BiLSTM models, and NeuralProphet for multi-step forecasting of stock price.

 # General info
-This project is; to implement deep learning algorithms two sequential models of recurrent neural networks (RNNs) such as stacked LSTM, Bidirectional LSTM, and NeuralProphet built with PyTorch to predict stock prices using time series forecasting based on deep learning.
+This project is; to implement deep learning algorithms two sequential models of recurrent neural networks (RNNs) such as stacked LSTM, Bidirectional LSTM, and NeuralProphet built with PyTorch to predict stock prices using time series forecasting.

 ## Table of contents
 * [What is Time Series?](#project-info)